sentora/sentora-core/README.md

 To use Sentora in a production environment we recommend you use our automated installers which also take care of the installation of not only Sentora but also Apache, PHP, MySQL, BIND, ProFTPd etc.

-To download Sentora please use the links found on [our download page](http://sentora.org/download/).
+To download Sentora please use the links found on [our download page](https://sentora.org/download/).

+## Updating Sentora

+Update your Sentora installations to the latest release version.

+To update Sentora please use the links found on [our update page](https://sentora.org/upgrade/).

 ## License agreement